Persija Putri

-Persija Putri (English: Persija Women's), is an Indonesia professional Women's football club based in Jakarta, Indonesia.
-Founded in 2019, the club is affiliated with men's professional association football club Persija Jakarta.
+Persija Putri (English: Persija Women's) is an Indonesian professional women's football club based in Jakarta.
+Founded in 2019, the club is affiliated with Persija Jakarta.
 It currently plays in the Liga 1 Putri, the top women's league in Indonesia.

 History

 In July 2019, Persija Jakarta announced their commitment to take part in the inaugural season of Liga 1 Putri, a women's football competition in Indonesia and formed a women's football team.